drupal/php-signify/README.md

 Periodic key rotation on the build infrastructure:

 1. Generate a keypair on the build infrastructure.
+This can happen automatically but not be used until promoted into use by the final step.
 1. Use the HSM to sign and embed a message containing an expiration date and the build infrastructure's public key.
 1. Upload that signed message to the build infrastructure.
 This functions as an intermediate certificate.